wisdomfusion/latex-templates/README.md

 **Features**

-- Specified for programming or technical books, could be used to write English or Chinese books, for English books simply comment out CJK fonts families in  the cls file.
+- Specified for programming or technical books, could be used to write English or Chinese books.
-- The template using `Minion Pro`, `Myriad Pro` and `Courier Std` as English font families, and using FZ series for Chinese.
+- Using `Minion Pro`, `Myriad Pro` and `Courier Std` as English font families, and using FZ series for Chinese.
 - Customizing the styles of titlepage, partpage, chapter/section/subsection, hdr, etc.
 - Defining styles for languages not predefined in `listings`: JavaScript/ES6, TypeScript, golang.
 - Creating new framed boxes environments using `tcolorbox`: titledbox, information, keypoint, exclamation, question.